amanrose/GlobalAzureBootcamp2018/DeveloperLab/Logic App Lab/README.md

 	![select-initialize-variable-action](images/select-initialize-variable-action.png)

-3. Rename this action with this description: "Create variable to store travel time"
+3. Rename this action with this description: `Create variable to store travel time`

 4. Provide the details for your variable as described here: